HoustonWeHaveABug/Vegarium/README.md

 # Vegarium
 Solution to challenge https://zestedesavoir.com/forums/sujet/447/javaquarium/

-This programs simulates the evolution of animals and vegetals interacting with each other for a given period of time.
+This program simulates the evolution of a population of animals and vegetals interacting with each other for a given period of time.

 ##How to run the program:

 ruby vegarium.rb \<all species file\> \<living beings file\> \<seed\> \<turns count\>

-\<all species file\> is the file containing all the species with their respective attributes (sample file all_species.txt is provided in solution).
+\<all species file\> is the input file containing all the species with their respective attributes (sample file all_species.txt is provided in solution).

-\<living being files\> is the file containing the initial population of animals and vegetals with their respective attributes (sample file living_beings.txt is provided in solution).
+\<living being file\> is the input file containing the initial population of animals and vegetals with their respective attributes (sample file living_beings.txt is provided in solution).

 \<seed\> is a number used to initialize the pseudo-random generator.